kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/multithreading.md

 \exercise{
 Define a new function `in_unit_circle_threaded4` with the `@threads` macro, `M` as array, the above code snippets and test the result as well as the timing.
-Extra points if you check if we do not loose any iterations due to the split.
+Extra points if you ensure that we do not loose any iterations due to the split.
 \solution{
 ```julia
 using Random